Home

 Tiltpod quick-connect compact camera support

-January 24th, 2012 by Mike
+January 24th, 2012 by Think2Build

 Gomite recently released the Tiltpod, a micro “tripod” for compact digital cameras.
 A small metal fastener is inserted into the bottom of the camera, and the magnetic ring in the base holds the camera at any position!
 This idea was spawned in the Think2Build invention lab and was spun off as Gomite.